shridharrai/IT-Logger/README.md

 # it-logger
 A Internal Logging Application for IT Department

-(i).You can add logs and prioritize them by making them as important (ii).View logs on home screen in different colors according to their priority (iii).Delete the logs
+(i).You can add logs and prioritize them by making them as important.

+(ii).View logs on home screen in different colors according to their priority.

+(iii).Delete the logs.

-(iv).Add,delete and view technician list also (v).Search by log message or by technician name
+(iv).Add,delete and view technician list also.

+(v).Search by log message or by technician name.

 ![Capture](https://user-images.githubusercontent.com/50835817/147560819-bd22837d-4677-4b51-a527-43ecb5595f57.PNG)